Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/docs/files_used.md

         of the partition modules for the LUMI stacks to determine the version of the Cray targeting modules to add that directory to the MODULEPATH.

+      * ``get_CPE_versions``: A function that can be used in module files to request a table with the version for each package in a CPE release.
+The data is read from the CPE definition files in the ``CrayPE`` subdirectory of the repository.

+        The function is used in the prototype in the ``cpe`` modules for the Grenoble system as a proof-of-concept for a generic ``cpe`` module to reduce the number of places where the version info of the Cray packages in a CPE release is kept.

 ## modules subdirectory